Lu Yen-hsun: 2009

 At the 2009 Australian Open, Lu advanced to the third round of a Grand Slam tournament for the first time, defeating 10th seeded David Nalbandian in five sets in the second round.
 He lost to Tommy Robredo in the third round.

-Lu, ranked 82, defeated former world No. 1, Lleyton Hewitt, in the first round of Delray Beach International Tennis Championships.
+Lu, ranked 82, defeated former world No. 1, Lleyton Hewitt, in the first round of the Delray Beach International Tennis Championships.
 He then lost to Stefan Koubek.

 In May 2009, Lu won the $100k Israel Open at Ramat HaSharon, beating German Benjamin Becker, who was forced to retire.

-Lu retired in his first-round match against Mathieu Montcourt at Roland Garros, trailing 2–6.
+Lu retired in his first-round match against Mathieu Montcourt at Roland Garros, whilst trailing 2–6.

 He was defeated by Roger Federer in the first round of Wimbledon in three sets.

 In November 2009, Lu won the $100k Flea Market Cup at Chuncheon, beating Dutch player Igor Sijsling.

 2010

-At Wimbledon, Lu became the first Taiwanese player to reach the quarterfinals of a Grand Slam championship, and the first man from Asia to reach the quarterfinals at a major in 15 years.
+At 2010 Wimbledon, Lu became the first Taiwanese player to reach the quarter-finals of a Grand Slam championship, and the first man from Asia to reach the quarter-finals at a major in 15 years.
 He made it to the fourth round without dropping a set defeating Horacio Zeballos, Michał Przysiężny, and Florian Mayer, with Mayer withdrawing in the third set.
 The unseeded Lu achieved the biggest of the upsets on "Manic Monday" by beating world No. 5, Andy Roddick (who was ranked 77 places higher than Lu), in 4 hours and 36 mins with the fifth set going to 9–7.
 He lost to No. 3 seed Novak Djokovic but moved up 40 places to 42nd in the ATP after Wimbledon.
 The ATP named Lu's fourth-round Wimbledon upset against Roddick as the biggest upset of 2010.
 At the beginning of November, Lu reached a career-high ATP ranking of 33.

 2011–2013

 At the 2011 Farmers Classic, Lu defeated Robby Ginepri in the first round.
-He then defeated Marcos Baghdatis before losing to Ryan Harrison in the quarterfinals.
-At the Odlum Brown Vancouver Open as the number one seeded player, defeating George Bastl in the first round before losing to Alex Bogdanovic.
+He then defeated Marcos Baghdatis before losing to Ryan Harrison in the quarter-finals.
+He started the Odlum Brown Vancouver Open as the number one seeded player, defeating George Bastl in the first round before losing to Alex Bogdanovic.
 At the Rogers Cup, Lu lost to Bernard Tomic in the first round.

-On 15 June 2012, Lu clinched a huge maiden victory with a third set tiebreak triumph over third seed Janko Tipsarević to reach the quarterfinals at Queen's Club.
+On 15 June 2012, Lu clinched a huge maiden victory with a third set tie-break triumph over third seed Janko Tipsarević to reach the quarter-finals at Queen's Club.

 Lu lost in the second round in all Grand Slam events held in 2013.